Ben-Goff/l2-MBQC-Qubit-Reuse/README.md

 decross paper only ckecks how much cc of j adds to i. that is not the biggest effect, much bigger is adding cc of i to everything that depends on j

 how does circuit reduction change with graph degree. randomly generate these

+gottesman-knill questions: what makes chp special? seems to have nice property such that measurements reset simulated state to 0 even is measurement is 1. see h then m on qubit 1 of 2 qubit tableau. what is a generator of a group?